brycewray/hugo-site/content/posts/2022/05/using-dart-sass-hugo-github-actions-edition/index.md

 But that one didn't trouble me a whole lot.

 It was a different story when I kept mulling over the [second, somewhat trickier approach](/posts/2022/03/using-dart-sass-hugo-sequel/).
-It enables Hugo to use the [Embedded Dart Sass binary](https://github.com/sass/dart-sass-embedded/), through shell scripting that tells one of three hosting vendors --- [Netlify](https://netlify.com), [Vercel](https://vercel.com), or [Cloudflare Pages](https://pages.cloudflare.com) --- to install the binary within the proper build-image `$PATH`.
+It enables Hugo to use the [Dart Sass binary](https://github.com/sass/dart-sass/), through shell scripting that tells one of three hosting vendors --- [Netlify](https://netlify.com), [Vercel](https://vercel.com), or [Cloudflare Pages](https://pages.cloudflare.com) --- to install the binary within the proper build-image `$PATH`.
 As a result, the binary is "visible" to Hugo during the build, and all goes on smoothly from there.

 This had been working fine for me ever since Hugo's Bjørn Erik Pedersen [first proposed the idea](https://discourse.gohugo.io/t/using-dart-sass-hugo-and-netlify/37099/7), so what was my more recent problem with it?
 Just this: whether it can **keep** working depends upon those three hosting vendors' **not** shutting down that particular workaround, perhaps for understandably security-related reasons, by simply (further) limiting one's ability to adjust the respective build environment.

 In the end, I figured, assuming they'd continue to let that slip by was too big a gamble; so I started trying to think of something with a better chance of surviving until there's a more permanent solution.[^permanent]

-[^permanent]: To be precise, that permanent solution would be for each vendor to allow adding the Embedded Dart Sass binary to the build image (perhaps via an environment variable), much as you now can specify the desired version of Hugo.
+[^permanent]: To be precise, that permanent solution would be for each vendor to allow adding the Dart Sass binary to the build image (perhaps via an environment variable), much as you now can specify the desired version of Hugo.
 There have been occasional rumblings that one or more of the vendors might do this, but at this writing ETA = TBD in each case.
-I doubt it's high on their collective radar. **Update, 2023-05-09**: I [have learned](/posts/2023/05/cloudflare-pages-more-attractive-home-hugo-sites/) this *will* be possible with Cloudflare Pages in the near future.
+I doubt it's high on their collective radar. **Update, 2023-05-09**: I [have learned](/posts/2023/05/cloudflare-pages-more-attractive-home-hugo-sites/) this *will* be possible with Cloudflare Pages in the near future. **Update, 2023-05-23**: I don't yet know how CFP will address the [breaking change in how Embedded Dart Sass is packaged](https://sass-lang.com/blog/rfc-embedded-protocol-2).
+{.box}

 One morning this week, I awoke from an impromptu nap[^defense] and came up with the answer I'm going to describe below: a [**GitHub Action**](https://github.com/features/actions) (GHA).
 It wouldn't be new ground, since I've written before about using GHAs to deploy static websites: